Upstream / Downstream

 Human Tumor Necrosis Factor-α (hTNF-α) #8902

-The purity of recombinant hTNF-α was determined by SDS-PAGE of 6 µg reduced (+) and non-reduced (-) recombinant hTNF-α and staining overnight with Coomassie Blue.Learn more about how we got this image
+The purity of recombinant hTNF-α was determined by SDS-PAGE of 6 µg reduced (+) and non-reduced (-) recombinant hTNF-α and staining overnight with Coomassie Blue.Learn more about how we get our images

 The viability of L-929 cells treated with increasing amounts of hTNF-α in the presence of 2 ng/ml actinomycin D was determined.
-Cells were stained with crystal violet at the end of treatment and the OD595 was determined.Learn more about how we got this image
+Cells were stained with crystal violet at the end of treatment and the OD595 was determined.Learn more about how we get our images

 Gallery: Human Tumor Necrosis Factor-α (hTNF-α) #8902